The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 Scoliosis – The Habituated Trauma Reflex

 Traumatic experiences affect our body schema.
 The sensorimotor loops become embedded within the trauma and cannot release themselves from that moment.
-Our emotional personality (EP) is fixated in the traumatic experience, which in turn leads to tightened myofascial system.
+Our emotional personality (EP) is fixated on the traumatic experience, which in turn leads to a tightened myofascial system.

-According to somatotherapist Thomas Hanna, this involuntarily side bending and rotations in the pelvis/trunk/shoulder/head is a trauma reflex.
+According to somatotherapist Thomas Hanna, this involuntary side bending and rotations in the pelvis/trunk/shoulder/head is a trauma reflex.

 Subsequently, this chronic state of tension leads to sensory-motor amnesia.
 Our body forgets to relax and we grow into this armored state.